pymc-devs/pytensor/doc/extending/graphstructures.rst

 -----------------

-A :class:`Variable` is the main data structure you work with when using Pytensor.
+A :class:`Variable` is the main data structure you work with when using PyTensor.
 The symbolic inputs that you operate on are :class:`Variable`\s and what you get from applying various :class:`Op`\s to these inputs are also :class:`Variable`\s.
 For example, when one inputs